Skip to main content

 1. Scope

-• Entities subject to Corporate Tax with tax domicile in the Canary Islands that meet certain requirements regarding the amount have the right to apply these deductions. net of the turnover in the immediately preceding tax period and with respect to the average workforce in said period.
+• Entities subject to Corporate Tax with a tax domicile in the Canary Islands that meet certain requirements with respect to the net amount of turnover in the immediately preceding tax period and with respect to the average workforce in said period are entitled to apply these deductions.

-In the case of entities that are part of a group of companies within the meaning of article 42 of the Commercial Code , regardless of residence and the obligation to prepare consolidated annual accounts, the The net amount of the turnover and the average workforce will refer to the set of entities belonging to the same group.
+In the case of entities that form part of a group of companies within the meaning of article 42 of the Commercial Code , regardless of residence and the obligation to prepare consolidated annual accounts, the net amount of turnover and average workforce will refer to all entities belonging to the same group.

 • When the entity is newly created, the net amount of the turnover will refer to the first tax period in which the activity is actually carried out.
-If the immediately preceding tax period had a duration of less than one year, or the activity had been carried out for a shorter period, the net amount of the turnover will be increased to one year.
+If the immediately preceding tax period had a duration of less than one year, or the activity had been carried out for a period of time that was also shorter, the net amount of the turnover will be increased to one year.

-• The deduction for investments in West African territories will be applied in the tax period in which the investee entity or permanent establishment begins economic activity, and will be conditional on an increase of the average workforce in the Canary Islands of the taxpayer in that tax period with respect to the average workforce existing in the previous tax period and the maintenance of said increase for a period of 3 years.
+• The deduction for investments in West African territories will be applied in the tax period in which the participating entity or permanent establishment starts the economic activity, and will be conditional on a increase in the average workforce in the Canary Islands of the taxpayer in that tax period with respect to the average workforce existing in the previous tax period and on maintaining said increase for a period of 3 years.

 2. Requirements and amount of the deduction

 This deduction will not apply the increased rates of article 94.1. a) of Law 20/1991 .
-The reason is that, although this deduction is similar to the deduction for export activities included in article 26 of Law 61/1978, it is worth remembering that said deduction was repealed as a consequence of Decision C (2006) 444 final, of March 22, 2006, in which it was declared as state aid not compatible with the common market.
-Consequently, it would not be possible to properly speak of a deduction equivalent to that existing in Law 61/1978, because it was declared contrary to Community Law.
+The reason is that, although this deduction is similar to the deduction for export activities included in article 26 of Law 61/1978, it should be remembered that this deduction was repealed as a result of Decision C (2006) 444 final, of March 22, 2006, in which it was declared as State aid not compatible with the common market.
+Consequently, it would not be possible to speak properly of a deduction equivalent to that existing in Law 61/1978, since it was declared contrary to Community Law.

 Entities subject to Corporate Tax with tax domicile in the Canary Islands, may apply the following deductions: